Episode Title:K-Beauty’s Favourite Antioxidants Ep - 48

 So how to get an antioxidant hit?

 Vitamin C is one of the skincare antioxidants you’d typically find available – and for good reason.
 Pure Vitamin C (also known as L-ascorbic acid) is not only a great antioxidant, but also has brightening and anti-inflammatory properties.
-This antioxidant also stimulates collagen production, which plays a role in improving the appearance of aging skin.
+This antioxidant not only stimulates collagen production, but also plays a role in improving the appearance of aging skin.

 A great way to incorporate Vitamin C into your routine is with a serum.